CBS Music

 CBS Music is a 1976 composition by Leonard Bernstein.
 It was written to commemorate the 50th anniversary of the CBS television network.
-The notes of the piece (C, B flat and E flat) spell out 'CBS' with the E flat pronounced 'S' in German.
+The notes of the piece (C, B♭ and E♭) spell out 'CBS' with the E♭ pronounced 'S' in German.
 The score of CBS Music was subsequently withdrawn by Bernstein, and he reused parts of it in his piece Halil: Nocturne.

 It was orchestrated by Sid Ramin and arranged by Jack Gottlieb.

 The first and last movements of the CBS Music were premiered on CBS TV on 1 April 1978 during the 50th-anniversary celebrations of the channel.
 It was recorded by Marin Alsop with the São Paulo State Symphony Orchestra in a 2018 recording for Naxos Records.